pterodactyl/documentation/panel/1.0/additional_configuration.md

 #### Editing your database

-If you cannot access your panel, but have used the web panel based settings already, you can modify the database directly using the following commands.
+If you cannot access your panel, you can modify the database directly using the following commands.

 ```sql